-If you purchased a Canadian vehicle and did not take advantage of the Ford Extended Service Plan at the time of purchase, you may still be eligible.
+If you are a Canadian owner and did not take advantage of the Ford Extended Service Plan at the time of purchase, you may still be eligible.
 See your dealer for the details.

 Breaking Your Vehicle In

 Your new vehicle goes through an adjustment or break-in period during the first 1,000 miles (1,600 km) that you drive it.
 During the break-in period, you need to pay careful attention to how you drive your vehicle.